nngeek195/IWB008/README.md

      ```bash
    bal new backend

-- Then replace that created backend folder to clone folder
+- Then replace that created backend folder into clone folder

 ## How Set Up Data Base